-Students in Year 7 are able to use the Pod toilets with their dinner card opening the door.
-Students in all other years are able to use toilets in other parts of the school.
+One aspect of school that can be linked to instances of poor behaviour are the toilets.
+Students in Years 7, 8 and 12&13 can use year-specific toilets with their dinner card opening the door (Year 7 - Pod, Year 8 - Drama, Year 12&13 - KS5 area).
+Students in Years 9, 10 and 11 are able to use toilets in other parts of the school.
 Students are encouraged to use the toilets at break and lunch times rather than during a lesson.
 If a student asks to use the toilet during a lesson, permission is at the discretion of the teacher.
 All teachers are issued with toilet passes; these should be given to students if they are permitted by the teacher to go to the toilet during a lesson.
 Some students have a permanent toilet pass for medical reasons; they can go to the toilet when needed if they show the teacher their pass.
+Students found to be misbehaving in toilets, particularly those involved with instances of vandalism can expect to be subject to the higher stages of our behaviour policy.